Kotlin/kotlinx.serialization/docs/building.md

 ## Runtime library

-Kotlin Serialization runtime library itself is a [multiplatform](http://kotlinlang.org/docs/reference/multiplatform.html) project, but it is still using an old multiplatform system from Kotlin 1.2.
+Kotlin Serialization runtime library itself is a [multiplatform](http://kotlinlang.org/docs/reference/multiplatform.html) project.
 To build library from the source and run all tests, use `./gradlew build`.
+Corresponding platform tasks like `jvmTest`, `jsTest` and so on are also available.

 To install it into the local Maven repository, run `./gradlew publishToMavenLocal`.
 After that, you can include this library in arbitrary projects like usual gradle dependency:

 ```gradle